canfar/canfarproc/manager/bin/CANFAR-CSV1-FLOW.md

 ### FLOW:

-* Parse command line
+1. Parse command line

-* Check for valid UUIDs
+2. Check for valid UUIDs

-* Check parameters in jobfile
+3. Check parameters in jobfile

-* Re-write 'Executable' line since the proc web service will have placed it somewhere different from the user's original location
+4. Re-write 'Executable' line since the proc web service will have placed it somewhere different from the user's original location

-* Determine the name of the image from its UUID, and the name of the project that owns it.
+5. Determine the name of the image from its UUID, and the name of the project that owns it.
 First we get a glance client to get the name of the given image ID.
 We then query that image's metadata to obtain its owner project id.
 Finally, we use a second keystone client scoped to the image's owner project to obtain its project name.

-* Generate cloud config file for this user as follows:
+6. Generate cloud config file for the user as follows:

    - inject a public ssh key into the generic user account
    - write and execute the cloud scheduler configuration script